caronc/apprise-api/README.md

 | `SECRET_KEY`       | A Django variable acting as a *salt* for most things that require security.
 This API uses it for the hash sequences when writing the configuration files to disk (`hash` mode only).
 | `ALLOWED_HOSTS`    | A list of strings representing the host/domain names that this API can serve.
 This is a security measure to prevent HTTP Host header attacks, which are possible even under many seemingly-safe web server configurations.
 By default this is set to `*` allowing any host.
 Use space to delimit more than one host.
+| `APPRISE_RECURSION_MAX` | This defines the number of times one Apprise API Server can (recursively) call another.
+This is to both support and mitigate abuse through [the `apprise://` schema](https://github.com/caronc/apprise/wiki/Notify_apprise_api) for those who choose to use it.
+When leveraged properly, you can increase this (recursion max) value and successfully load balance the handling of many notification requests through many additional API Servers.
+By default this value is set to `1` (one).
 | `BASE_URL`    | Those who are hosting the API behind a proxy that requires a subpath to gain access to this API should specify this path here as well.
 By default this is not set at all.
 | `LOG_LEVEL`    | Adjust the log level to the console.
 Possible values are `CRITICAL`, `ERROR`, `WARNING`, `INFO`, and `DEBUG`.
 | `DEBUG`            | This defaults to `no` and can however be set to `yes` by simply defining the global variable as such.